 What are the system requirements?

-iPhoto Buddy requires a Macintosh computer running OS X 10.4.11 or later, and iPhoto 2 or later. iPhoto Buddy is fully compatible with Mac OS X 10.9 Mavericks. iPhoto Buddy is fully compatible with every version of Apple's iLife suite, as well as Aperture 3.3 and later.
+iPhoto Buddy requires a Macintosh computer running OS X 10.4.11 or later, and iPhoto 2 or later. iPhoto Buddy is fully compatible with Mac OS X 10.11 El Capitan and with every version of Apple's iLife suite, as well as Aperture 3.3 and later.

 I originally developed iPhoto Buddy for my own use.
 I did so partly as a programming exercise, and partly because I simply didn't care for the other alternatives I had tried.
 I wanted something more--something fast, flexible, unobtrusive, and easy to use.
 And something more consistent with the iApp interface found in iPhoto, iTunes, iMovie, etc.